bazelbuild/bazel/site/docs/build-event-protocol.md

 all announced events will have been posted.
 In case of a Bazel crash or a failed network transport, some announced build events may never be posted.

+The event graph's structure reflects the lifecycle of a command.
+Every BEP graph has the following characteristic shape:

+1. The root event is always a [`BuildStarted`](bep-glossary.md#buildstarted) event.
+All other events are its descendants.
+1. Immediate children of the BuildStarted event contain metadata about the command.
+1. Events containing data produced by the command, such as files built and test results, appear before the [`BuildFinished`](bep-glossary.md#buildfinished) event.
+1. The [`BuildFinished`](bep-glossary.md#buildfinished) event *may* be followed by events containing summary information about the build (for example, metric or profiling data).

 ## Consuming Build Event Protocol

 ### Consume in binary format